-- An on-campus interview is required.
+- A virtual interview is required.
 The admissions coordinator will contact those applicants whom the department invites to interview.
-Virtual Interviews will be held Friday, February 25, 2022.
+Virtual Interviews will be held March 3, 2023.

 - Should an acceptance offer be extended, the applicant must reply by emailing email@example.com, on or before April 15, pursuant with the policy of the American Psychological Association.